 It was to be several hours before Levi had the chance to voice his fears to Poppy in private.
 Each time he found himself alone with her and was about to speak, Seymour arrived on the scene, or Poppy cut him off, declaring she had to be off on some errand or other.
 As the morning wore on Levi grew more and more frustrated.
 He needed to create his own opportunity.

 ‘C’mon, Pop, I’ve to get more logs in from the store.
 Give us a hand will you?’
 He beckoned for Poppy to follow and she skipped into step behind him.

 ‘It’s good we can stay the extra day, isn’t it,’ said Poppy, brightly as they entered the small log-store.
 ‘I love it here.
 I could stay for –’

 ‘Enough about that,’ interrupted Levi, his voice little more than a whisper.
 ‘I’ve something to tell you.’

-The pair were stood in the cramped gloom of the small store.
-An untidy pile of logs was banked up against one side.
+The pair were standing in the cramped gloom of the small store.
+An untidy pile of logs had been banked up against one side.
 Opposite this several half-empty sacks slouched in the murk.
 One had been chewed open at the bottom, spilling corn across the packed earth floor.
 Sunbeams speared the confined space through chinks in the roundhouse wall, illuminating clouds of dust motes that swirled and danced in the warm air.

-Levi bundled his sister onto one of the sacks and stepped back, remaining close to the entrance, glancing furtively toward the farmhouse.
+Levi bundled his sister onto one of the sacks and stepped back, remaining close to the entrance, as he glanced furtively towards the farmhouse.
 Poppy ‘tutted’ and folded her arms.

 ‘Oh for goodness sake, Levi, what is it now?’